Did Stacey Abrams Just Say She Still Plans To Be President?

-Stacey Abrams Leaves The Door Open To A Presidential Run In Riveter Summit Remarks
+Stacey Abrams Leaves The Door Open To A Future Presidential Run In Riveter Summit Remarks

 On stage Thursday at The Riveter Summit in New York City, voting rights activist Stacey Abrams recalled how she decided to run for governor of Georgia in 2018.
 She had been planning it for years, she said, ever since she was a member of the Georgia state legislature.
 The tipping point was a legislative session she'd sat through where mostly white men voted for a tax cut for the wealthy and against a $5 tax break for poor families, agreeing that $5 "wouldn’t make a difference."

-Note: CLARIFICATION: This article has been updated to clarify that Leader Abrams concedes the legal sufficiency of the 2018 Georgia gubernatorial election but not the laws governing it.
-The headline has also been updated to make clear that Leader Abrams is not considering a 2020 presidential run.